aridjayarecipes/cutesrecipes.web.app/content/post/2144-recipe-of-award-winning-honey-garlic-salmon-bites.md

 1. Fry each piece until golden brown.
 1. Heat butter, garlic, sriracha, and honey into a sauce pan.
 1. Keep stirring until everything is incorporated.
 Let simmer.
 1. Coat the salmon with the sauce in a tossing bowl.
 Use just enough sauce to cover the top of the fish.
-You don't want to drown the food because it will lose it's crispness.
+You don&#39;t want to drown the food because it will lose it&#39;s crispness.
 1. Once complete, plate up and enjoy!